FAQs related to registration requirement for businesses with no physical presence in NYS

 Sales transactions means each invoice, sales slip, contract, or other memorandum of sale issued for the sale of tangible personal property delivered into New York State, whether taxable or exempt, including sales for resale.

-I’ve reviewed my business’s sales history and determined that we met the sales thresholds on the date the law took effect (June 21, 2018) but we didn’t take any action to register for New York State sales tax.
+I’ve reviewed my business’s sales history and determined that we met the gross receipts and transaction thresholds on the date the law took effect (June 21, 2018) but we didn’t take any action to register for New York State sales tax.
 What should I do?

-The “lookback period” for the June 21, 2018, determination is your New York State sales for the June 1, 2017, through May 31, 2018, period.
+The “lookback period” on the date of the Wayfair decision (June 21, 2018) was June 1, 2017, through May 31, 2018.
 If you met the thresholds for that period but have not yet registered for sales tax, you should do so immediately.